ThePotatoKing55/SwiftGLFW/README.md

 # SwiftGLFW

-A Swift library that adds a more Swift-like interface to [GLFW](https://github.com/glfw/glfw).
-So far, it's only been tested on macOS, but it should compile and run on Windows and Linux with little difficulty.
+A Swift library that adds a more Swift-like interface to [GLFW](https://github.com/glfw/glfw). ~~So far, it's only been tested on macOS, but it should compile and run on Windows and Linux with little difficulty~~.
+As of pull request #5, cross-platform *should* be working now.

 This package is based on [CGLFW3](https://github.com/thepotatoking55/CGLFW3), which is just the pure C bindings.

 ## Setting Up

 Adding this to your project is pretty standard for a Swift Package.